Apollo1840/Machine-Learning-Tech/0_frameworks/4_pytorch/README.md

 ### larger batch_size when RAM is not enough.
 The trick is very simple.
-Just zero your gradient not after each batch, but some batch.
+Just zero your gradient NOT after each batch, but some batch.

+(Note: The effect is NOT exact same to larger batch_size)

 ```python
     # increase batch_size 8x